 Will divorcing him glorify God the most, or will waiting for God to work glorify God the most?
 It’s something that only you can decide and whatever you DO decide, you are free and clear in conscience before the Lord.
 There is not one right way and there is not one way that is MORE right than another.
 They are equally right and your choice.

-Should I divorce if I’m miserable?
+Should I divorce if I’m miserable or if he’s emotionally abusive?

 It really stinks if you’re miserable.
 Marriage can be such an amazing thing or it can be a continual, daily, thorn in your side.
 However, according to God’s Word, you are only allowed to divorce under two conditions as stated above, abandonment or adultery.